 Early Bird Deadline Approaching for World Credit Union Conference

-Attendees from more than 50 countries already registered
+Attendees from more than 40 countries already registered

-World Council of Credit Unions is the global trade association and development agency for credit unions.
+World Council of Credit Unions is the global trade association and development platform for credit unions.
 World Council promotes the sustainable development of credit unions and other financial cooperatives around the world to empower people through access to high quality and affordable financial services.
 World Council advocates on behalf of the global credit union system before international organizations and works with national governments to improve legislation and regulation.
 Its technical assistance programs introduce new tools and technologies to strengthen credit unions' financial performance and increase their outreach.

-World Council has implemented more than 290 technical assistance programs in 71 countries.
-Worldwide, 57,000 credit unions in 103 countries serve 208 million people.
+World Council has implemented 300+ technical assistance programs in 89 countries.
+Worldwide, 89,026 credit unions in 117 countries serve 260 million people.
 Learn more about World Council's impact around the world at www.woccu.org.